CaioCeretta/udemy-chad-spring-boot/03-hibernate-jpa-crud/section3-comments.md

         ■ This is only being done because we are using a standalone application, in bigger applications, the logs depend on application requirements

+  ## Lesson 9 - JPA Dev Process - To Do List

+    ● Steps

+    1. Annotate Java Class
+    2. Develop Java Code to perform database operations

+    ● Let's just say "JPA"

+      ○ As mentioned, Hibernate is the default JPA implementation in Spring Boot

+      ○ Going forward in this course, the instructor will simply use the term `JPA` ■ Instead of saying "JPA Hibernate"

+      ○ We know that by default, Hibernate is used behind the scenes.

+    ● Terminology

+      ○ Entity Class

+        ■ Java class that is mapped to a database table

+        ■ At a minimum, the Entity Class
+          □ Must be annotated with @Entity
+          □ Must have a public or protected no-argument constructor .
+The class can have other constructors

+      ○ ORM

+        ■ Java Class (with its attributes commonly in camelCase) talks to the JPA that talks to the database (same attributes but with its attribute names in snake_case, e.g. firstName is equal to first_name)

+      ○ Constructors in Java - Refresher

+        ■ Remember about constructors in Java

+        ■ If you don't declare any constructors
+          □ Java will provide a no-argument constructor for free

+        ■ If we declare constructors with arguments
+          □ Then we do not get one for free
+          □ In this case, we have to explicitly declare a no-argument constructor

+      ○ Java Annotations

+        ■ Step 1: Map class to database table

+          ```java
+            @Entity
+            @Table(name="student")
+            public class Student {
+              ...
+            }
+          ```

+        ■ Step 2: Map fields to database columns

+          ```java

+            @Entity
+            @Table(name="student")
+            public class Student {

+              @Id
+              @Column(name="id")
+              private int id;

+              @Column(name="first_name")
+              private String firstName;

+            }

+          ```

+          □ Map these given fields to the appropriate database columns.
+This is done by making use of the @Column annotation.

+        ■ @Column - Optional

+          □ One thing to be aware of is that the @Column annotation is actually optional □ If not specified, the column name is the same as the Java field

+          □ In general, this approach is not recommended, since if we refactor the Java code, then it will not match existing database column
+          □ This is a breaking change and we will need to update database column □ Same applies to @Table, database table name is same as the class

+        ■ Primary Key

+          □ Uniquely identifies each row in a table
+          □ Must be a unique value
+          □ Cannot contain NULL values

+      ○ Auto Increment

+        ■ MySQL: we can make use of auto increment with, e.g `id int NOT_NULL AUTO_INCREMENT`. in this case we would need at the end of the table PRIMARY KEY (id), but it could also de before after the type

+        ■ JPA Identity - Primary Key:

+          ```java
+            // class creation
+            @Id
+            @GeneratedValue(strategy=GenerationType.IDENTITY)
+            @Column(name="id")
+            private int id;
+            // rest of class
+          ```

+          □ ID Generation Strategies

+            ▢ .AUTO: Pick an appropriate strategy for the particular database ▢ .IDENTITY: Assign primary keys using database identity column ▢ .SEQUENCE: Assign primary keys using a database sequence ▢ .TABLE: Assign primary keys using an underlying database table to ensure uniqueness ▢ .UUID: Assign primary keys using a globally unique identifier to ensure uniqueness

+            ▢ In general, IDENTITY is recommended and that should cover most of the use cases, unless the are some really specific use cases

+      ● Bonus

+        ○ Our company and our project may require some specific requirement for generating the id and nothing provided by JPA out-of-the-box matches this requirement

+          ■ We can define our CUSTOM generation strategy for our ID ■ Create implementation of `org.hibernate.id.IdentifierGenerator`
+          ■ Override the method: public Serializable generate(...) and inside this generate method we provide our custom business logic or corporate logic for generating a given ID.